polkafoundry/polkadocs/docs/developer/README.md

 ### Add type checking

 Our `SimpleStore` contract already works.
 It can store many types of values: `number`, `string`, `boolean`, array, plain object.
-That's due to the dynamic nature of JavaScript type system.
+That's due to the dynamic nature of the JavaScript type system.

 But what if you want to store only numbers?
 Just add some [Flow](https://flow.org/)-style type annotations.
 ```js{2,3}